 Were Mary and Joseph Married?

-Most Christians are familiar with the story surrounding Jesus’ conception and birth.
+As depicted in The Chosen, Jesus’ conception and birth is familiar to viewers and Christians alike.
 As described in the first chapter of the Gospel of Luke, a young virgin woman by the name of Mary found favor with God.
 She was visited by the angel Gabriel, who announced to her the vital role she would play in the coming of the Messiah.
 Despite the fact that she had never been with a man, she would conceive of a child directly through the Holy Spirit, and this child would be the Son of God.
 And thus Isaiah’s ancient prophecy was fulfilled, where he said “Therefore the Lord himself will give you a sign: The virgin will conceive and give birth to a son…” (Isaiah 7:14).

-Of course, we know that Joseph, Mary’s husband to be, was a good and decent man who was likewise visited by an angel.
-In a dream he learned of the divine parentage of Mary’s son; he later went on to raise the child Jesus as his own, guiding and protecting him during those vital early years.
+Of course, we read in the New Testament that Joseph, Mary’s husband to be, was a good and decent man who was likewise visited by an angel.
+In a dream he learned of the divine parentage of Mary’s son; he later went on to raise the child Jesus as his own, guiding and protecting Him during those vital early years.
 But for some modern Christians, there remains a difficult question: Were Joseph and Mary married?